What Is Talent Acquisition? A Complete Guide

 2. What is retainer placement?

-Retainer placement involves the use of retained search to place a candidate in a company.
+Retainer placement involves the use of a retained search to place a candidate in a company.
 Retainer placement is an alternative term for retainer search.

 3. What is executive search?

 Executive search is an HR function to recruit top-level talent for a company.
-This generally involves those in the C-Suite such as CMO, CFO, CHRO, CEO and CTO.
+This generally involves those in the C-Suite, such as CMO, CFO, CHRO, CEO, and CTO.

 4. What is the fee for a recruitment retainer?